 The Bank's operations are conducted in the Republic of Azerbaijan.
 The Bank is exposed to the economic and financial markets of Azerbaijan which display characteristics of an emerging market.
 The legal, tax and regulatory frameworks continue development, but are subject to varying interpretations and frequent changes which together with other legal and fiscal impediments contribute to the challenges faced by entities operating in Azerbaijan.

-Azerbaijan's economy also has a significant exposure to level of international energy prices.
+The Azerbaijan economy also has a significant exposure to the level of international energy prices.
 Crude oil prices increased in the first half of the year because of supply concerns however starting from the second half of the year oil prices generally decreased as concerns about a possible economic recession reduced demand.
 The Brent crude oil spot price averaged USD 100 per barrel in 2022.
 Strong oil prices supported the economic growth of the country.

-The depreciation of Azerbaijani Manat in 2015-2016 years has led to significant uncertainties in business environment, therefore government took all required actions to keep the exchange rate stable over the past 5 years.
+The depreciation of Azerbaijani Manat in 2015-2016 years has led to significant uncertainties in business environment, therefore government took all required actions to keep the exchange rate stable over the past 7 years.
 As a result, continuous fluctuation in global oil prices did not affect the local currency and therefore did not increase the uncertainty in the business environment.
-The COVID-19 coronavirus pandemic affected businesses significantly in 2020, however, after a successful vaccination campaign of the government majority of businesses steadily returned to their normal activities during 2021 and the first half of 2022.
-The sustainability of the cease-fire arrangement over the Karabakh region also improves the business environment as there are number of government-led projects to attract investment and develop the territories released from occupation.